yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   phase: [8]
   conditions:
 ```
-1. `labels`: COSI controller adds the label to its managed resources to easy CLI GET ops.
-Key’s value is the driver name returned by GetDriverInfo() rpc.
+1. `labels`: COSI controller should add the label to its managed resources.
+Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: COSI controller adds the finalizer to defer `Bucket` deletion until backend deletion ops succeed.
 1. `protocol`: specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
 1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
 If empty no prefix is appended.